 Sarileru Neekevvaru: Mahesh Babu Refuses To Shoot At Konda Reddy Buruju Due To This Reason?

 Nearly two months ago, actor Mahesh Babu became the talk of the town for all the right reasons when Maharshi opened to a thunderous response at the box office and clicked with the target audience.
 The film, directed by Vamshi Paidipally, featured 'Prince' in a new avatar and did full justice to his mass hero image.
-With Maharshi in the past, Mahesh Babu is currently shooting for Sarileru Neekevvaru, slatted to hit screens this Sankranti.
+With Maharshi in the past, Mahesh Babu is currently shooting for Sarileru Neekevvaru, slated to hit screens this Sankranti.
 Now, here is some unexpected news for Mahesh Babu fans.

 The Spyder hero was recently supposed to shoot at the Konda Reddy Buruju in Kurnool.
 However, he changed his mind at the last minute as he did not want to shoot in the heat.
 Following this, the Sarileru Neekevvaru team decided to build a replica of the historical monument.
 The buzz is that the team would have saved around Rs 5 crore had Mahesh Babu agreed to shoot at the Konda Reddy Buruju.